apicra/www/README.md

 This is one defined layer more between application and environment to controll it not depends virtualisation in docker or another virtualisation.

+## just USE it

+    DOWNLOAD -> INSTALL -> RESTART

+Each scripts is responsibly and check if some data or application are existing
++ if APP is INSTALLed
++ if FILE is DOWNLOADed

 ## Example with ProMaGen
 + code: https://github.com/promagen/one